Kalemie: Rail

 The construction of a railway Kalemie to Bukavu through the town of Baraka to open up the Kivu region was proposed.

+The railway line between Kalemie and Kindu was destroyed by heavy rains in February 2024, but in December same year, the railway was re-opened to traffic again (after 11 months interruption).

 Water

 Kalemie lies at the centre of water lines to Kigoma, Tanzania, Mpulungu, Zambia, Uvira, DRC and Bujumbura, Burundi.

+Energy/power

+There is only one official transmission line to feed the electrical grid of Kalemie, coming from Bendera Hydroelectric Plant aka Kiymbi Dam.
+The power station needs rehabilitation for improving the capacity and reliability, in order to support the financial growth, as well as environmental and social development of Kalemie and the region.

 Language(s)

 Although French is the official language, the main language in Kalemie is a dialect of Kiswahili found in Tanzania.
 This dialect, known as Kingwana, is spoken along the east side of Congo (including the provinces of North Kivu, South Kivu, Maniema, Katanga and Oriental, Western Kasai and Eastern Kasai) and almost all the way across to the Katangan border with Angola.

 Sports

-Lubumbashi is home to football clubs Tanganyika, FC Etoile Jaune (Yellow Stars) and many more.
+Kalemie is home to football clubs Tanganyika, FC Etoile Jaune (Yellow Stars) and many more.

 Kalemie Port

 The port at Kalemie was built to connect the Great Lakes rail line (from the Kabalo junction on the Lualaba River) to the Tanzanian lake port and railhead at Kigoma, from where the Tanzanian Central Railway Line runs to the seaport of Dar es Salaam.
 The port was built with a 130 m wharf and 3 mobile cranes, giving it a capacity of 500 t per day with two shifts.
 Currently, the cranes are not functional, and vessels cannot reach the wharf due to silting up of the lake next to it.
 The buildings of the port also require rehabilitation.
 Moreover, the railway line for 100 km west of Kalemie is 'very degraded' and not fully operational.

 Kalemie Port is also used by boat services to the northern Lake Tanganyika ports of Kalundu-Uvira and Bujumbura in Burundi, and southwards to Moba and Mpulungu in Zambia.

 Kalemie Port is operated by the railway company SNCC which also operates the railways in DR Congo (except for the Matadi-Kinshasa line) as well as boat services on the eastern waterways in the country.